UCR-Robotics/ee144/docs/lab5.rst

 -----------------

 - Turn on the robot and NUC computer, make sure the wiring on robot is good.
-  Open a new terminal in VM, remote login into your robot, and run
+  Open a new terminal in your VM, **remote login into your robot**, and run

   .. code:: bash